onaio/onadata/docs/media.rst

 Lists attachments of a filtered dataset
 ---------------------------------------

-You'll ned to pass a `dataview` parameter to the media endpoint.
-Filtered datasets are internally known as dataviews.
+Pass a ``dataview`` parameter to the media endpoint.
+Filtered datasets are internally known as DataViews.
+The response contains attachments from selected media columns and matching submissions.
+Use the returned download URL, which includes the ``dataview`` parameter, to download an attachment.

 .. raw:: html